 You must stay still during the exam, because movement causes blurred images.
 You may be told to hold your breath for short periods of time.

-Complete scans usually take only a few minutes.
+Complete scans most often take only a few minutes.
 The newest scanners can image your entire body in less than 30 seconds.

 Certain exams require a special dye, called contrast, to be delivered into your body before the test starts.
 Contrast helps certain areas show up better on the x-rays.

-Let your doctor know if you have ever had a reaction to contrast.
+Let your health care provider know if you have ever had a reaction to contrast.
 You may need to take medicines before the test in order to avoid another reaction.

 You will need to remove jewelry and wear a hospital gown during the study.